The real plane Cremona group is a non-trivial amalgam: A square complex associated to the Cremona group

-\begin{definition} Let $S$ be a smooth rational surface, and $r \ge 1$ an integer.
-We say that $S$ is a \textit{rank $r$ fibration} if there exists a morphism $\pi \colon S \rightarrow B$, where $B$ is a point or $B=\p^1$, with relative Picard number $\rho(S/B)=r$, and such that the anticanonical divisor $-K_S$ is $\pi$-ample. \end{definition}
+\begin{definition} Let $S$ be a smooth projective real surface, $B$ a point or a curve and $r \ge 1$ an integer.
+We say that a surjective morphism $\pi \colon S \rightarrow B$ with connected fibres is a \textit{rank $r$ fibration} if $\rho(S/B)=r$ and the anticanonical divisor $-K_S$ is $\pi$-ample. \end{definition}